gokhanzalim/etiyaa/README.md

 # Installation

 The project is created with Maven, so you just need to import it to your IDE and build the project to resolve the dependencies.
-For example, Usage (with eclipse): 1 - Clone the project 2 - Eclipse: File -> Import -> Maven -> Existing Maven Projects 3 - Run 4 - Navigate to localhost:8081
+For example, ``Usage (with eclipse or Spring Tool Suite): 1 - Clone the project 2 - Eclipse: File -> Import -> Maven -> Existing Maven Projects 3 - Run 4 - Navigate to localhost:8081 ``

 # Database configuration